thumblemonks/riot/README.markdown

 An extremely fast, expressive, and context-driven unit-testing framework.
 Protest the slow test.

+#### Installation

+The Riot gem is hosted on gemcutter.org.
+It used to be hosted on GitHub, but they turned of gem support while moving to Rackspace, so we moved to gemcutter.
+If you have not already done so, add gemcutter.org to your list of gem sources like so:

+    sudo gem sources -a http://gemcutter.org

+Then, simply install the Riot gem like so:

+    sudo gem install riot

 ### Note on speed

 I have done a really simple benchmarking (10,000 runs), but right now, Riot is running about **2 times** faster than Test::unit and thusly Shoulda: